Trailer Music · · 11 min read

 This is one of those things that has been around for ages but has only become a buzzword in the last few years.

 I could instead choose one of the many effective, tried and tested chord progressions and just get on with it.
-After all, Beethoven didn't turn his nose up at a I-V progression now did he?
+After all, Beethoven didn't turn his nose up at an I-V progression, now did he?

 My advice to you is to make 2 quick and simple decisions: